ymahendraa/ymahendraa/README.md

 - 👋 Hi, I’m @ymahendraa
-- 👀 I’m interested in Android
+- 👀 I’m interested in Front-end Development
-- 🌱 I’m currently learning React Native
+- 🌱 I’m deepening my skill with React and NextJS
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on either freelance project or part-time
-- 📫 How to reach me ...
+- 📫 You can send me anything via email in ymahendra721@gmail.com

 <!---
 ymahendraa/ymahendraa is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.